My Life in Music

 Mid 1986 and I’d left school and got a job.
 A job in a mini-market was short lived which was quickly followed by painting and decorating on the YTS.
 That didn’t last long either as I was used as a slave and rebelled by urinating in the kettle and serving them my boiled piss with their afternoon Tetley Tea.
 Stripped to my pants with my hairy balls dipped in gloss I was made to walk 2 miles home!
 Anyway I digress.
 A few quid rattling around in my pocket so time to purchase my first album.

-I’d recently heard Happy Hour by The Housemartins at Portman Road and instantly liked it.
+I’d recently heard Happy Hour by The Housemartins at Portman Road (over the half time tannoy) and instantly liked it.
 Off I trotted to Boots to buy the LP.
 To my dismay I was told it hadn’t yet been released.
 Rather than save the money until release date I picked another album.
 Little did I realise that first musical purchases live with you forever and often define a person.
 So what was my first?

 Touch Me by Sam Fox